amitsaha/echorand.me/content/posts/docker-build-and-ephemeral-port-issues.md

 ..
 ```

 The instruction `RUN apt-get -y update`  will make network requests to download resources from the Internet over HTTP.
 This means it will select a certain source port to make these HTTP requests.
-However, in a controlled environment, we want to explicitly state the range of ephermal ports that should be use, else these requests will not succeed.
+However, in a controlled environment, we want to explicitly state the range of ephemeral ports that should be use, else these requests will not succeed.

 Let's see how we can do that.

 # Background

 How does a docker build happen?
 Inside containers.
-What do we do if we want to configure the ephermal port range for these builder containers?
+What do we do if we want to configure the ephemeral port range for these builder containers?
 We can’t seem to be able to run sysctl in this scenario.
 We could use `docker build --host` to share the host’s network namespace.
-And that will ensure that out host’s ephermal port range will be used.
+And that will ensure that out host’s ephemeral port range will be used.
 However, we also had user namespacing turned on in our setup since this is a [sensible](https://echorand.me/docker-userns-remap-and-system-users-on-linux.html) thing to do.
 However, we cannot use a user namespace while using the host network.
 So, what do we do?

 # Solution